apache/shardingsphere/docs/document/content/faq/_index.en.md

    - DataGrip: 2020.1, 2021.1 (turn on "introspect using jdbc metadata" in idea or datagrip).
    - WorkBench: 8.0.25.

-### [Proxy] When using a client to connect to ShardingSphere-Proxy, if ShardingSphere-Proxy does not create a database or does not add a resource, the client connection will fail?
+### [Proxy] When using a client to connect to ShardingSphere-Proxy, if ShardingSphere-Proxy does not create a database or does not add a storage unit, the client connection will fail?

 Answer: